Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Built-in Event Capturing in Class Module.

-With this background knowledge, we will use a Form, like Form2 used earlier, with few changes and a Class Module to capture the built-in Events.
+With this background knowledge, we will now use a form—similar to Form2 from the earlier example—with a few modifications, along with a class module to capture the built-in events.

 An Image of the sample Form is given below:

-A TextBox and two Command Buttons are there on the Form.
-The Command Button at the bottom of the Form will close the Form.
+One TextBox and two Command Buttons are on the Form.
+The Command Button with the caption Exit closes the Form.
 The Label at the top is for information purposes only.

 The Control names are given below: